-Ever seen a Rube Goldberg contraption?
-They're gizmos that perform a simple task in a ridiculously complicated manner.
+Ever seen a Rube Goldberg machine?
+A Rube Goldberg machine is a super-cool, complex contraption that performs a simple task in a ridiculously complicated manner.

 For example, want to know how to get rid of a mouse?
-Simple — there's a mouse trap that lures the mouse with a painting of a piece of cheese.
+Simple — there's a Rube Goldberg machine for that.
+It's a mouse trap that lures the mouse with a painting of a piece of cheese.
 It causes the mouse to step onto a hot stove, jump to an escalator, fall on a boxing glove, and get knocked into a rocket that sends him to the moon.
 What could be easier?

-The mouse trap was one of many cartoons by Reuben Goldberg, a "rock star" cartoonist of the early 1900s, according to Renny Pritikin, chief curator at the Contemporary Jewish Museum in San Francisco.
-Goldberg drew thousands of cartoons of wacky inventions that were syndicated in newspapers all over the United States.
+The mouse trap was one of many chain reaction inventions by Reuben Goldberg, a "rock star" American cartoonist of the early 1900s, according to Renny Pritikin, former chief curator at the Contemporary Jewish Museum in San Francisco.
+Goldberg drew thousands of drawings of wacky inventions that were syndicated in newspapers all over the United States.

-For six months he mapped water and sewer lines for San Francisco until he could stand it no longer.
+For six months he mapped water and sewer lines until he could stand it no longer.
 He then took a lower-paying job cartooning at the San Francisco Chronicle.

-"What he cared about most was if he made you laugh," says his granddaughter Jennifer George.
+"What he cared about most was if he made you laugh," said his granddaughter Jennifer George, whom we spoke to in 2018.
 Her 2013 book, "The Art of Rube Goldberg," describes his extensive output of cartoons, writing and even sculpture, before his death in 1970.

 It was a hit, and over the next two years he drew 449 more in the Foolish Questions series.
 Readers loved sending in suggestions.